Hanruii/10701ML/README.md

-# Homework from Introduction to Machine Learning (PhD) at CMU
+# My Homework from Introduction to Machine Learning (PhD) at CMU

 ## Introduction
 These programming assignment asks students to conduct model implementation from scratch.